 Property Investment

-If you are playing the long game then simple domestic buy to lets, holiday rentals and business property leasing can pay dividends for years to come whilst increasing in asset value.
+If you are playing the long game, then simple domestic buy-to-lets, holiday rentals and business property leasing can pay dividends for years to come, all the while increasing in asset value.

 This is where you can look at debt as a positive thing – as your property values increase, you can refinance them and bring equity out of the property to either pay yourself (passive income) or re-invest in more property.

-This will never be 100% passive as property always comes with some headaches, but if you build letting agents in to your monthly fees then this will remove 90% of the headaches and you could be running a 15 property portfolio for a few hours per month.
+This will never be 100% passive as property always comes with some headaches, but if you build letting agents into your monthly fees then this will remove 90% of the work and you could be running a 15-property portfolio for a few hours per month.

 YouTube Or Podcasts

-My key piece of advice here is to front load on value for your audience.
-Don’t focus on making money until you have a well established audience that trusts you – and then, you still don’t want to overdo it.
+My key piece of advice here is to front-load on value for your audience.
+Don’t focus on making money until you have a well established audience that trusts you – even then, you still don’t want to overdo it.

 Rentals – Car/Room/Driveway